andrewhwest/Matched-Betting/README.md

 2. <s>Add in some missing bets</s>
 3. Add new features to spreadsheet, account for unexpected changes in profit
 4. Update spreadsheet with new bets
-5. Try to automate the process of keeping track of which bets have settled
+5. Try to automate as much as possible, several daily tasks that keep track of bets

 ## Technolgies used
 Python 3.7.4